mlr-org/mlr3extralearners/README.md

 #> 132:       surv.xgboost      mlr3learners                xgboost
 ```

-mlr3extralearners lives on GitHub and will not be on CRAN.
+`mlr3extralearners` lives on GitHub and will not be on CRAN.
+The reason for this is that
+it contains learners such as [lightgbm](https://lightgbm.readthedocs.io/en/latest/)
+or [catboost](https://catboost.ai/), which are not on CRAN either.

 Install with:

 ``` r
 remotes::install_github("mlr-org/mlr3extralearners")